|

 earned the #2 overall pick on the 2026 BDFL Pony Draft with a

-strong showing in the 2025 Big Mullet Series (BMS) and used it
+strong showing in the Big Mullet Bowl and used it

-to take Mendoza, then predicted he'd go to Vegas.
+to take Mendoza, then successfully predicted he'd go to Vegas.

 |